 This course introduces the use of statistical concepts in the behavioural sciences.
 Students will learn about such concepts as measures of central tendency, measures of dispersion, and the normal distribution.
 Hypothesis testing will be introduced along with statistical tests for independent and related samples.
-The course will also include a brief introduction to non-parametric statistics.
+The course will also include a brief introduction to nonparametric statistics and how to report results in APA style